xpgram/advance-wars/README.md

 <h2 align="right"> Large Maps </h2>

 <p align="right">
 Maps can be pretty big because the game makes use of texture caching to skip redundant work on its 2800+ tiles.
 Or more than that, maybe.
-Larger than 70x40 makes the minimap hard to use.
+Larger than 70x40 makes the minimap in-<i>aesthetic.</i>

 <img src="" width="100%" height="1rem">